MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/05/devtools.md

 <!-- screenshot uses https://jec.fyi -->

-To review the history of this feature in the Chromium open-source project, navigate to Issue [1203241](https://crbug.com/1203241).
+To review the history of this feature in the Chromium open-source project, see Issue [1203241](https://crbug.com/1203241).

 ### Support for const redeclarations in the Console